 Used as prescribed or directed, medicines improve our lives.
 When misused and abused, the consequences can be devastating, particularly among teens.

 Our society has become familiar — and comfortable — with the common use of prescription (Rx) and over-the-counter (OTC) medicines.
 As new medicines for alleviating symptoms come to market, they are heavily promoted with their images advertised in newspapers, magazines, on television and the internet, raising our understanding of the conditions they treat.
-As a result, teens have grown up associating medicine with solving problems — and have a heightened awareness of Rx and OTC medicines.
+As a result, our young people have grown up associating medicine with solving problems — and have a heightened awareness of the positive effects of Rx and OTC medicines.

 While some teens abuse medicine to party and get high, many are using medicine to manage stress or regulate their lives.
 Some are abusing prescription stimulants to provide additional energy and increase their ability to focus when they’re studying or taking tests.
-Many teens are abusing pain relievers, tranquilizers and over-the-counter cough medicine to cope with academic, social or emotional stress.
+Others are abusing pain relievers, tranquilizers and over-the-counter cough medicine to cope with academic, social or emotional stress.

 Teens and other young adults don’t necessarily see this behavior as risky.
-They see their parents taking medicine – and they believe that since medicine is created and tested in a scientific environment it is therefore safer to use than street drugs.
+Many believe that since medicine is created and tested in a scientific environment it is therefore safer to use than street drugs.